Michelle-1910/Biocomputing-II/README.md

 # Biocomputing-II

+This is part of the code created on my part along with my group members on a project/coursework with the aim of creating an online database that can be accessible to the general public.
+I was tasked with the working on the front end and making sure the business tier and front end were indeed communicating.

 This directory contains the code for the CGI scripts.

 It imports the blapi.py module from the ../bl directory.